Published: 16 October 2015

 Author: Ryan Carlisle Thomas

-Alleged bullying at Ballarat Hospital – legal help is available
+Alleged Ballarat Hospital bullying – legal help is available

 Recent reports of bullying and intimidation within Ballarat Hospital’s mental health unit are disturbing.